<?xml version="1.0" encoding="utf-8"?>

 <description>&lt;p data-path-to-node="4" style="line-height: 18px;"&gt;Join the Illinois Forestry Association for a morning of exploration and learning at the beautiful Tobias property in Adams County.
 Located just north of Siloam Springs State Park, this 81-acre site offers a diverse look at managed Illinois landscapes, featuring a mix of grassland, woodland, and the scenic Walnut Fork Creek.&lt;/p&gt;

 &lt;p data-path-to-node="5" style="line-height: 18px;"&gt;&lt;strong data-path-to-node="5" data-index-in-node="0"&gt;What to Expect:&lt;/strong&gt; We will take a guided hike through the property to discuss forest management and wildlife habitat.
-The hike is no more than&amp;nbsp;&lt;strong data-path-to-node="5" data-index-in-node="141"&gt;2 miles&lt;/strong&gt; long and is classified as &lt;strong data-path-to-node="5" data-index-in-node="175"&gt;easy-to-moderate&lt;/strong&gt;; while much of the terrain is manageable, please be prepared for a few steep sections along the "rivens" (hills) that characterize this rugged landscape.&lt;/p&gt;
+The hike is no more than&amp;nbsp;&lt;strong data-path-to-node="5" data-index-in-node="141"&gt;2 miles&lt;/strong&gt; long and is classified as &lt;strong data-path-to-node="5" data-index-in-node="175"&gt;easy-to-moderate&lt;/strong&gt;; while much of the terrain is manageable, please be prepared for a few steep sections along the "rivens" (hills) that characterize this rugged landscape.
+Follow the IFA event signs to the property and parking area.&lt;/p&gt;

 &lt;p data-path-to-node="6" style="margin-bottom: 0px !important; line-height: 18px;"&gt;&lt;strong data-path-to-node="6" data-index-in-node="0"&gt;Highlights include:&lt;/strong&gt;&lt;/p&gt;